Animal Care and Service Workers

 Animal care and service workers are employed in a variety of settings.
 Many work at kennels; others work at zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
-Mobile groomers and pet sitters typically travel to customers’ homes.
-Caretakers of show and sports animals must travel to competitions.
-Nearly 1 in 4 animal care and service workers are self-employed.
+Their work may involve travel.

-Nonfarm animal caretakers have a higher rate of injuries and illnesses than the national average.
-Caretakers may be bitten, scratched, or kicked when working with scared or aggressive animals.
+Animal care and service workers may be bitten, scratched, or kicked when working with scared or aggressive animals.
 Injuries may also happen while the caretaker is holding, cleaning, or restraining an animal.

 Get the education you need: Find schools for Animal Care and Service Workers near you!